AkshayJain-22/Deep-Learning-Project/Readme.md

 8. Test Run your pipeline stage
 9. Run tox for testing your package
 10. Update the dvc.yaml
-11. Write "dvc repro" command for running all stages in pipeline.
+11. Write "dvc repro" command for running all stages in pipeline